Got your eye on a PS5 or PS5 Digital Edition but can't decide which console is right for you? We're here to help you pick the perfect PlayStation.

 The PS5 continues to be hot property as demand far outweighs supply.
 We're searching where to buy a PS5 to help you track down Sony's next-gen system when retailers replenish their stock.

 But is the PS5 Digital Edition really worth it?
-It’s a tough, almost philosophical choice – one that takes in arguments over ownership of your entertainment media, not to mention what you can realistically can afford to spend as we experience an unprecedented international financial recession.
+Do you really need a 4K Blu-Ray drive in today's digital world?
+It’s a tough, almost philosophical choice – one that takes in arguments over ownership of your entertainment media, not to mention what you can realistically afford to spend.

 Fret not, though: we’ve got all the details you need to make the right choice for you – and your wallet.
-Below, we've compared the PS5 to the PS5 Digital Edition in every single area, from price to specs.
+Below, we've compared the PS5 to the PS5 Digital Edition in every single area, from price to specs to help you make the best buying decision.

 PS5 vs PS5 Digital Edition - prices and release dates